bjornicus/Resume/README.md

   - Added remote collaboration features to existing Windows native digital whiteboard and sticky note apps; created web versions of those apps
   - Used infrastructure as code (Ansible) to provision virtual machines and surrounding infrastructure and deployed dockerized services
   - Architected and built Navigator mobile app for Holland America
-  - Created the new Hoylu app that combined whiteboard and sticky note funtionality using a shared code base across web and native
+  - Created the new Hoylu app that combined whiteboard and sticky note functionality using a shared code base across web and native
-  - Lead the creation of a scalable service platform built on HashiCorp Consul, Nomad, and Vaut using immutable infrasructure and infrastructure as code.
+  - Lead the creation of a scalable service platform built on HashiCorp Consul, Nomad, and Vault using immutable infrastructure and infrastructure as code.

 `March 2020 - Present`
 *Engineering Manager* - _Hoylu_